 - Contact information

-- For information on this project, contact:
+- For information on this project or to report a predator capture, contact:

 Deer research team

 Southwest Wisconsin CWD, Deer and Predator StudyInvestigating the relationships between deer, predators and disease

 Fall 2016 marked the beginning of the largest and most comprehensive deer research project ever undertaken in Wisconsin: The Southwest Wisconsin CWD, Deer and Predator Study.
 This initiative stems from Governor Scott Walker’s commitment to reevaluating chronic wasting disease in Wisconsin.
 The goal of this project is to comprehensively examine factors that could impact deer survival and deer population growth in southern Wisconsin.
 Those include Chronic Wasting Disease, predation, habitat suitability and hunter harvest.
 Simultaneous studies will take place in areas with differing rates of CWD infection, which will help the agency better understand how CWD may or may not be interacting with other factors that ultimately impact the deer herd.
 Uniquely, this study will directly estimate the abundance and distribution of deer predators (bobcats and coyotes) within the study areas, and will examine their impact on deer survival and behavior.

 128 Fawns Collared 104 Fawns Collared 91 Fawns Collared